apify/actor-templates/examples/capture_screenshot/capture_screenshot.md

 title: Capture a screenshot
 ---

- > To run this example on the Apify Platform, select the `Node.js 12 + Chrome on Debian (apify/actor-node-chrome)`
+> To run this example on the Apify Platform, select the `apify/actor-node-puppeteer-chrome` image for your Dockerfile.
- >base image on the **Source** tab when configuring the actor.

-This example captures of a screenshot of a web page using `Puppeteer`:
+This example captures a screenshot of a web page using `Puppeteer`.
+It would look almost exactly the same with `Playwright`.

 <!--DOCUSAURUS_CODE_TABS-->